simplecomplex/php-cache/README.md

 **``` ManageableCacheInterface ```**

-- is the cache new or empty?
+- is the cache store new or empty?
 - setting default time-to-live; setting 'ignore' set() arg ttl
 - clearing and exporting
 - listing all cache stores